CVNSND Events and Activities

 - January 17-19, 2020 – Arrival Time: 5:00-8:00 PM

-This year’s Winter Campout will be held on January 17-20 at Camp Y-Noah in Clinton, OH, which is about a 45-minute drive just short of Canton.
+This year’s Winter Campout will be held on January 17-19 at Camp Y-Noah in Clinton, OH, which is about a 45-minute drive just short of Canton.
 The Friday night activities will include our annual Chili Cookoff, with pizza provided for kids or those who choose not to partake in sampling our fine chili entries.
 For those of you who bring chili entries, please bring them in a Crock-Pot (I prefer using a disposable liner as well) and try to get there early enough to be sure to warm it through.
-Tribe chiefs – see if you are able to coordinate at least 1 entry per tribe to try to earn some bragging rights!
+Tribe chiefs – see if you are able to coordinate at least 1 entry per tribe to try to earn some bragging rights and possibly defeat the 2019 champion Jeremy Daum!
 We will try to start the chili and pizza festivities around 7 PM.

 On Saturday, horseback riding, pony rides, archery, bb guns, floor hockey and crafts are some of the activities that are being scheduled.
 If weather permits, Camp Y-Noah has two main hill areas that are perfect for sledding all day and NIGHT!
 Please be sure to bring your sleds, and NO METAL RUNNERS ARE ALLOWED ON SLEDS!

-Horse ride information: This year, they are most likely performing hour-long horse riding lessons in lieu of trail rides.
-These would take place in the indoor barn.
-Horse rides will be $20 per rider and open to those who are 8 years of age or older.
+Horse ride information: Horse rides will be $20 per rider and open to those who are 8 years of age or older.
+Dependent on the weather horse rides will be either trail rides or riding lessons in the indoor barn.
 For those of you who may have children under age 8, pony rides will be available for $5.
 Sign-ups will take place during the campout registration Friday evening.
 If there is further information on horse rides prior to the campout, I will advise in one of the pre-campout reminder emails.

 New Campers (And Forgetful Experienced Campers) General Items to Bring: